Central Virginia

 • 00:23:09

-Smart scale can fund some capital improvements, but that's really not where the whole wall ends.
+Smart scale can fund some capital improvements, but that's really not where the whole wall is for us.

 I guess I'd like to start to generally think about existing revenue streams that are captured at the state level.